 The term data gravity, which was initially coined by GE Engineer Dave McCrory in a 2010 blog post, refers to the ability of large amounts of data to attract applications, services, and other data.
 In this context, the bigger the data, the more that applications and services will be drawn to it.
 Similar to The

-A service mesh is a software infrastructure that facilitates communications between microservices.
-It is used to control how different parts of an application integrate with each other.
-This prevents monolithic application architecture by allowing applications to be broken down to a collection of services that can be built, maintained and improved independent of the others.
+A service mesh is a software infrastructure that enables communication between microservices in an application.
+Its purpose is to manage how different parts of the application integrate with one another, which helps to avoid monolithic application architecture.
+By breaking down the application into a collection of services, each service can be developed, maintained, and improved

 The spread of hybrid cloud architectures has caused an evolution in the networking solutions used to connect everything.

 FinTech has exploded over the last decade.
 The community banking and credit union industries are craving additional features, customer experiences and way to differentiate themselves, and innovation in FinTech is allowing them to do it.

 The FinTech space is transforming.
 This transformation has been simmering for years and is just beginning to catch fire.

 Millions depend on the accuracy, reliability and security of healthcare technology.
 As the healthcare industry evolves it has been forced to deal with the demands of new features, growing data sets, and interoperability between organizational boundaries.